Santalum spicatum: Conservation status

 Scientists have warned for many years about the decline and over-harvesting of Australian sandalwood in the wild in Western Australia, with present harvesting and management under the WA Forest Products Commission allowing 2,500 tonnes to be harvested annually.
-Recent research has shown that wild populations have decreased dramatically, with no regeneration over the past 80 to 100 years, and most current plants 100 to 200 years old.
+Recent research has shown that wild populations have decreased dramatically, with no regeneration over the past 80 to 100 years where grazed by sheep and goats, and most current plants 100 to 200 years old.
 This is partly because the current level of harvesting is too high (a government scientist has suggested it should be around 200 tonnes), and partly because of the impact of a number of over-lapping threats such as land clearing; fire; grazing by livestock (sheep and cattle), feral goats and camels, and native herbivores; loss of natural seed dispersers (Boodies and Woylies); and climate change, especially increasing drought and associated poor rainfall in the Goldfields and the Great Western Woodlands regions.

-The species is protected and listed as a Vulnerable threatened species on the IUCN Red List.
+Despite being protected and listed as a Vulnerable threatened species on the IUCN Red List., it is still being unsustainably harvested from the wild.

-It is listed as a vulnerable species in South Australia, and there are calls to do the same at the National level and in WA.
+It is listed as a vulnerable threatened species in South Australia, and there are calls to do the same at the National level and in WA.
+It is currently being assessed as a Threatened Species by the Australian Government.